shakilmith/documentaion/blog/spring-boot/spring-boot-dynamic-pages/index.md

 </html>
 ```

-If you now run your application in case you terminated, and invoke the url, [url](http://localhost:8080/greeting) then, you will see the greeting message that comes from PersonController.java class.
-For convenience we will use components for .java files and templates for all html views.
+If you now run your application and invoke the url, [http://localhost:8080/greeting](http://localhost:8080/greeting) then, you will see the greeting message that comes from ***PersonController.java*** class.
+For convenience we will use the name components for .java files and templates for all html files.

-7. Add database configuration
+7. Add Database Configuration

 As our gaol is not to show only simple components data than retrieve data from database and make a dynamic view for each entity objects.

-So, open application.properties file and add the following h2 in-memory database configurations.
+So, open ***application.properties*** file and add the following h2 in-memory database configurations.

-application.properties
+**application.properties**

 ```
 ## For H2 database configuration